Labelled Well Quasi Ordered Classes of Bounded Linear Clique-Width: Abstract

 \section{Abstract}

-We provide an algorithm to decide whether a class of finite graphs that has bounded linear clique width is well-quasi-ordered by the induced subgraph relation in the presence of a labelling of the vertices, where the class is given by an $\MSO$-transduction from finite words.
-This study leverages tools from automata theory, and the proof scheme allows to derive a weak version of the Pouzet conjecture for classes of bounded linear clique-width.
-We also provide an automata based characterization of which classes of $\mathsf{NLC}$ graphs are well-quasi-ordered by the induced subgraph relation, where we recover the results of Daligault Rao and Thomass\'e \cite[Theorem 3]{DRT10} by encoding the models into trees with the gap embedding relation of Dershowitz and Tzameret \cite{DERSHOWITZ200380}.
+We are interested in characterizing which classes of finite graphs are well-quasi-ordered by the induced subgraph relation.
+To that end, we devise an algorithm to decide whether a class of finite graphs well-quasi-ordered by the induced subgraph relation when the vertices are labelled using a finite set.
+In this process, we answer positively to a conjecture of Pouzet, under the extra assumption that the class is of bounded linear clique-width.
+As a byproduct of our approach, we obtain a new proof of an earlier result from Daliagault, Rao, and Thomass\'e, by uncovering a connection between well-quasi-orderings on graphs and the gap embedding relation of Dershowitz and Tzameret.

 }

 {University of Warsaw} {ad.lopez@uw.edu.pl} {https://orcid.org/0000-0002-1825-0097} {}

 \authorrunning{A. Lopez}